 Diastasis recti can affect more than just your appearance.
-This problem can be related to pelvic floor issues, bladder control, and even affect your day-to-day functioning if it’s severe enough.
+This problem can be related to pelvic floor issues, bladder control, lower back pain, and even affect your day-to-day functioning if it’s severe enough.

 Unfortunately, day-to-day activities with a new baby can delay healing of diastasis recti.
 Twisting at your midsection, sitting with poor posture while feeding your baby, even getting up from lying down incorrectly can all further damage your core.

 RELATED: How to comfortably breastfeed your baby – advice from a physical therapist